Chemical Ingredients 101: How to Read a Product Label

 Do you have more questions about chemicals in products?
 The following resources can help:

-- CosmeticsInfo.org has detailed information on ingredients used in person care products.
+- CosmeticsInfo.org has detailed information on ingredients used in person care products.7

 - Contact the product manufacturer.
 The product packaging or label should include contact information or a website.

-- Websites maintained by federal agencies such as the U.S. Food and Drug Administration or the U.S. Centers for Disease Control also provide useful information about ingredients and labeling.
+- Websites maintained by federal agencies such as the FDA8 or the U.S. Centers for Disease Control9 also provide useful information about ingredients and labeling.

 How to read a chemical label

-For those that work with chemicals as part of their occupation or in industrial settings, the U.S. Occupational Safety and Health Administration (OSHA) requires hazardous chemical labeling as a part of its recent revision of the Hazard Communication Standard.
-All labels are required to have pictograms, a signal word, hazard and precautionary statements, the product identifier, and supplier identification.
-For information about how to read these labels, visit OSHA’s website.
+The U.S. Occupational Safety and Health Administration (OSHA) requires hazardous chemical labeling as a part of its recent revision of the Hazard Communication Standard.
+All labels are required to have the following: